-Asunción is sometimes referred to as Mother of Cites as in addition to being one of the oldest cities in Spanish South America it is also the longest continuously inhabited site within the River Plate Basin having being founded in 1537.
+Asunción is sometimes referred to as the Mother of Cites as, in addition to being one of the oldest cities in Spanish South America, it is also the longest continuously inhabited site within the River Plate Basin, having been founded in 1537.

 Where to shop, dine out and meet with friends in Asunción

-Asunción prior to its 20th-century expansions was a relatively small city.
-The compact centre with all its museums and historic buildings can be comfortably explored entirety on foot.
+Asunción, prior to its 20th-century expansions, was a relatively small city.
+The compact center with all its museums and historic buildings can be comfortably explored entirety on foot.

-Running through the centre is Calle Palma, the city’s main shopping street.
-It’s a delightful mixture of modern and traditional shops, coffee bars, restaurants and souvenir shops.
+Running through the center is Calle Palma, the city’s main shopping street.
+It’s a delightful mixture of modern and traditional shops, coffee bars, restaurants, and souvenir shops.

 Calle Palma has a wide selection of cafés and is an ideal place to sit beneath a tree or sunshade and watch the world go by.

 Many of the trees here and all across Paraguay are lapachos – the national tree of Paraguay.
-In spring they are a blaze of colour with flowers most often in pink but on occasion in white or yellow.
+In spring, they are a blaze of color with flowers, most often in pink but on occasion in white or yellow.